2026 - 2030 Financial Plan

 With millions of dollars collected from Victoria, Oak Bay and Esquimalt for 'parkland acquisition and maintenance' why has there been no investment in these communities since the inception of the 'Tax Levy'?
 Arguably, folks living in these urban areas need parks (GREEN EQUITY) more than rural areas that already have protection from ALR?

-Elsie asked 14 days agoHello,
+Elsie asked about 1 month agoHello,

 Thank you for sharing your question.
 We understand how important it is for residents to have access to parks close to home.